ansonhltsang/file-portal/README.md

 ## About The Project
 ![file-portal-demo-gif][demo-gif]

-The goal of this project is to create a file transfer service which prioritises security and privacy.
-In comparison to popular cloud storage services such as Google Drive and Dropbox, this project aims to achieve this by providing end-to-end encryption.
+Unlike popular cloud storage services such as Google Drive and Dropbox, where files are encrypted but the service provider retains the ability to decrypt them, this project aims to create a file transfer service which prioritises security and privacy through the implementation of end-to-end encryption.

-Files are encrypted on the users device before it leaves their control and remain encrypted throughout the entire transfer and storage process.
+End-to-end encryption means files are encrypted on the user's device before it leaves their control and remain encrypted throughout the entire transfer and storage process.
 This means that even the server will not be able to read the original contents of the file, ensuring only the intended recipients can decrypt and access it.

 ### Built With
 - [![PocketBase][pocketbase.io]][pocketbase-url]